zenkay/personal-blog/php/wp-content/plugins/google-author-link/readme.txt

 All you then have to do is add your WordPress site to your Google Profile.

+** New in version 1.3 and above **

+Controls to allow you to select categories and custom post types that shouldn't contain your authorship code.

 ** New in version 1.2 and above **

 Google Author Link now supports Company / Brand profiles in Google with the new Publisher Profile, the ability to link your whole site with your Google + Page.

+Detailed information on how to use authorship on your WordPress site is available here http://helpforwp.com/tag/google-author-link/

 == Installation ==